AI customer service

 5. Reporting Tied to Revenue

-E-commerce support leaders need real visibility into ticket types, resolution rates, refund volume, and revenue impact, not just basic CSAT and response time dashboards.
+What it is: E-commerce support leaders need real visibility into ticket types, resolution rates, refund volume, and revenue impact, beyond basic CSAT and response time dashboards.

-QuantumDesk fits SMB e-commerce brands that want ai customer service software built AI-first from day one, solving fragmented channels, repetitive order queries, and rising agent costs without paying enterprise prices.
+QuantumDesk fits SMB e-commerce brands that want AI customer service tools built AI-first from day one, solving fragmented channels, repetitive order queries, and rising agent costs without paying enterprise prices or Gorgias-style ticket-volume fees.

-Its core strength is having AI embedded across the e-commerce customer service workflow with proven ai customer support accuracy, not bolted on as a paid module.
+Its core strength is having AI embedded across the entire e-commerce customer service workflow with proven AI customer support accuracy, not bolted on as a paid module.

-- Helix AI resolves repetitive e-commerce queries like order status and refund requests automatically, freeing agents for high-value conversations
+• Quantum AI resolves repetitive e-commerce queries like order status and refund requests automatically, freeing agents for high-value conversations.

-- Resolution-based pricing keeps cost aligned with outcomes instead of charging upfront for AI seats that agents may rarely use
+• Resolution-based pricing keeps cost aligned with outcomes instead of charging upfront for AI seats agents may rarely use.

 Pick the customer service software that fits your store size, channel mix, and monthly order volume, not the loudest brand on a vendor demo.